samezid/minimalist-wallpaper/README.md

 # Minimalist Wallpaper

-A collection of clean, modern, and minimalist wallpapers for your screens.
+collection of clean, modern, and minimalist wallpapers for desktop.

 ## About